 A U.S. corporation must apply for an Employer Identification Number (EIN) and is generally subject to regular U.S. corporate income tax at a rate of 21% (reduced from 35% under the 2017 U.S. tax reform legislation).
 Historically, U.S. entities were subject to taxation on all of their worldwide net income (a foreign tax credit was sometimes available for income taxes paid to other jurisdictions on non-U.S. source income).
-Under the 2017 U.S. tax reform legislation, there is a move towards a partial territory-based tax system combined with a new anti-base erosion provisions.22 to a U.S. withholding tax of 30%.
-Therefore, for U.S. federal income tax purposes, the combined effective tax rate of U.S. profits repatriated to a non-U.S. parent by a U.S. corporation, as of the date of this publication, could be as high as 44.7%, although the 30% withholding tax rate may be reduced or eliminated under a double tax treaty between the U.S. and the non-U.S. stockholder's jurisdiction of tax residence (provided that any applicable conditions, including a limitation on benefits provisions, are satisfied).
+Under the 2017 U.S. tax reform legislation, there is a move towards a partial territory-based tax system combined with a new anti-base erosion provisions.20

 A U.S. corporation is required to file annual tax returns and make estimated tax payments.
-In addition, the gross amount of any dividends paid by the U.S. corporate subsidiary to the non-U.S. stockholder (as well as interest or royalty payments to any foreign person) will be subject
+In addition, the gross amount of any dividends paid by the U.S. corporate subsidiary to the non-U.S. stockholder (as well as interest or royalty payments to any foreign person) will be subject to a U.S. withholding tax of 30%.